delucis/bgio-effects/README.md

 #### Configuration

 The `bgio-effects` plugin needs a configuration object.
-This object cofigures the effects that will be available to your game logic.
+This object configures the effects that will be available to your game logic.

 ```js
 // effects-config.js